Is health insurance worth it in the UK?

 Whether you have private medical insurance or not, you can access private treatment as long as you have the money to pay for it.
 All private hospitals and private healthcare providers in the UK allow people to "self-pay" for surgery and procedures and offer medical loans to spread the cost.

-Earlier in the year, we got quotes from 25 leading private hospitals for a range of common private healthcare procedures.
+This year, we got quotes from leading private hospitals for a range of common private healthcare procedures.
 Here's what you can typically expect to pay if you don't have private medical insurance:

 The cost of private surgery varies based on where you live, typically costing more in cities like London and Manchester.
 As private healthcare treatment costs are higher in those locations, most insurance providers will charge higher premiums for those living there.